viamrobotics/docs/docs/services/data/capture-sync.md

 {{% tab name="viam-server" %}}
 Specify the **Directory**, the sync **Interval** and any **Tags** to apply to captured data.

-If the sync **Interval** or the **Directory** is not specified, the data management service captures data at the default frequency every 0.1 minutes (after every 6 second interval) in the default `~/.viam/capture` directory.
+If the sync **Interval** or the **Directory** is not specified, the data management service captures data at the default frequency of once every 0.1 minutes (after every 6 second interval) in the default `~/.viam/capture` directory.

 {{< alert title="Info" color="info" >}}
-If you change the directory for data capture only new data is stored in the new directory.
+If you change the directory for data capture, only new data is stored in the new directory.
 Existing data remains in the directory where it was stored.
 {{< /alert >}}